Skip to main content

 2) You will also need your company’s name, address, and FEIN (Federal Employer Identification Number).

-3) The next thing you need to do is to determine the payment amount.
+3) The next thing you need to do is determine the payment amount.
 This includes the total amount paid for the services rendered and any backup withholding that was deducted from the payment.

-This will reduce the time it takes to report the information on electronic forms.
+This will reduce the time it takes to report information on electronic forms.
 Tax1099 automatically reads and populates the forms with the appropriate data in seconds, cutting down your workload by at least 25%.

-Box-Wise 1099-NEC Instructions: For Payers
+Box-Level Form 1099-NEC Instructions For Payers

 Box 2.
 Payer Made Direct Sales Totaling $5,000 Or More Of Consumer Products To Recipient For Resale: If you made direct sales of consumer products totaling $5,000 or more to a vendor for the purpose of resale, then you’ll need to check this box.